 - 1. Consider the effects of cloud cover on air temperature measured conventionally near the surface. - a) Discuss the energy balance components and how each is affected by cloud cover. - b) How would you change your response if instead of clouds you were considering heavy volcanic ash loading of the stratosphere? - c) In mid-latitudes, the downwelling IR-measured at the group varies by up to 40% between cloudy and clear-sky conditions, even for one day.
 However, in the deep tropics, the variation is less than 10%, day and night, day after day, even though cloudiness changes substantially.
 Explain physically the differences in the character of the downwelling IR. - 2.
-A stratus cloud of 200 meters in thickness is composed of uniform droplets with a radius of $10 \mu m$ and the droplet number concentration of $100 \text{ cm}^{-3}$ . - a) Compute the approximate optical depth of this cloud at a wavelength of 6.3 $\mu m$ . - b) Given that the optical depth of water vapor between 6 and 6.5 $\mu m$ may be approximated as $\tau_v = \sqrt{k_a u}$ , where $k_a$ = specific absorption coefficient=98 cm g-1, and u is the column concentration of water vapor, compute the optical depth if all cloud liquid water is converted to water vapor. - c) Contrast these two optical depths and give a physical explanation for their difference. - We examine the effects of different types of idealized aerosols on the surface temperature $T_0$ of the Earth. - a) Sulfate aerosols scatter solar radiation (no absorption), and do not absorb or scatter terrestrial radiation.
-What effect would an increase in sulfate aerosol concentrations have on $T_0$ ? - b) Soot aerosols absorb solar and terrestrial radiation (no scatter).
-Discuss briefly how the effect of a soot layer on $T_o$ depends on the altitude of the layer. - Desert dust aerosols scatter solar radiation (no absorption) and absorb terrestrial radiation (no scatter).
+A stratus cloud of 200 meters in thickness is composed of uniform droplets with a radius of $10 \,\mu m$ and the droplet number concentration of 100 cm-3. - a) Compute the approximate optical depth of this cloud at a wavelength of $6.3 \mu m$. - b) Given that the optical depth of water vapor between 6 and 6.5 μm may be approximated as $\tau_v = \sqrt{k_a u}$, where k_a = specific absorption coefficient=98 cm2 g-1, and u is the column concentration of water vapor, compute the optical depth if all cloud liquid water is converted to water vapor. - c) Contrast these two optical depths and give a physical explanation for their difference. - 3) We examine the effects of different types of idealized aerosols on the surface temperature T_0 of the Earth. - a) Sulfate aerosols scatter solar radiation (no absorption), and do not absorb or scatter terrestrial radiation.
+What effect would an increase in sulfate aerosol concentrations have on T_0 ? - b) Soot aerosols absorb solar and terrestrial radiation (no scatter).
+Discuss briefly how the effect of a soot layer on T_o depends on the altitude of the layer. - c) Desert dust aerosols scatter solar radiation (no absorption) and absorb terrestrial radiation (no scatter).
 Consider our simple greenhouse model where the gaseous atmosphere consists of a single thin layer that is transparent to solar radiation but absorbs a fraction f of terrestrial radiation.
-We add to that layer some desert dust so that the planetary albedo increases from f to f to f and the absorption efficiency of the atmospheric layer in the terrestrial radiation range increases from f to f and f and f and f are small increments so that f and f and f and f are small increments so that f and f are small increments so that f and f and f are small increments so that f and f and f are small increments so that f and f and f are small increments so that f and f are small increments are small increments.
+We add to that layer some desert dust so that the planetary albedo increases from A to $A + \varepsilon$, and the absorption efficiency of the atmospheric layer in the terrestrial radiation range increases from f to $f + \varepsilon'$.
+Assume that $\varepsilon \ll A$ and $\varepsilon' \ll f$ are small increments so that $\varepsilon = dA$ and $\varepsilon' = df$.
+Show that the net effect of desert dust is to increase T{0} , if and to decrease T_o otherwise.
+Here F_S is the solar constant and σ is the Stefan-Boltzmann constant.

-$$\frac{\varepsilon'}{\varepsilon} > \frac{F_s}{2\sigma T_o^4} \approx 1.8$$ and to decrease $T_o$ otherwise.
-Here $F_S$ is the solar constant and $\sigma$ is the Stefan-Boltzmann constant.
+$$\frac{\varepsilon'}{\varepsilon} > \frac{F_s}{2\sigma T_o^4} \approx 1.8$$

 - 4) Calculate the Earth System equilibrium temperature (treated the Earth as a blackbody with radius as 6370 km; solar constant =1365 W m-2 and planetary albedo=0.3); If all the Arctic Sea ice melt and the surface albedo reduces to 0.2, what will be the Earth System equilibrium temperature?
-If there is a sudden volcano eruption, which increases the albedo to 0.4, what will be the new equilibrium temperature? - 5) Consider a two-layer model for the atmosphere in the infrared region. - a) Derive an expression of $T_o$ as a function of $\alpha_1$ and $\alpha_2$ (absorption efficiencies, where $\alpha_1 > \alpha_2$ ), A (surface albedo), and $F_S$ (solar constant).
+If there is a sudden volcano eruption, which increases the albedo to 0.4, what will be the new equilibrium temperature? - 5) Consider a two-layer model for the atmosphere in the infrared region. - a) Derive an expression of T_o as a function of α_1 and α_2 (absorption efficiencies, where $\alpha_1 > \alpha_2$), A (surface albedo), and F_S (solar constant).
 Provide explicit descriptions of your assumptions.